monkeyatcomputer/bundoorascouts.org/_posts/2024-08-01-meritorious-service-award-kate.md

 Join us in congratulating Kate on this outstanding accomplishment and in celebrating the spirit of Scouting that she embodies so beautifully.

-**Congratulations, Kate, and thanks  for all you do for us at Bundoora Scout Group!**
+**Congratulations Kate, and thanks for all you do for us at Bundoora Scout Group!**

 <p>
     <img src="//images.weserv.nl/?url={{ site.url | replace: 'http://','' | replace: 'https://','' }}/uploads/2024-08-01-meritorious-service-award-kate/kate.jpg&w=600&h=600&output=jpg&q=50&t=inside&we" alt="Kate Meritorious Service Award" title="Kate Meritorious Service Award" class="img-fluid rounded mx-auto d-block" />